Teaching Fellows Program

 Summer Leadership Institute

 Each summer, approximately 20 educators from across the country are selected on a competitive basis to participate in a Choices Leadership Institute held at the Watson Institute for International Studies at Brown University.
 For one week, teachers learn from scholars, engage in best practices workshops, and learn from their peers in an intensive, rewarding environment.
-The Choices Program covers expenses, with the exception of roundtrip travel to Providence.
 Applications are usually available in January; notification of acceptance is usually in March.

 We welcome applications from secondary social studies educators in all public, private and parochial schools.
 Choices also welcomes librarians, literature teachers and college educators.